Bird Breeding Business

 Diversify Gradually

 Once you master one species, consider adding a complementary species.
-A breeder known for cockatiels might add budgies (same customers, different price point).
-Avoid spreading too thin across unrelated species.
+A breeder known for cockatiels might add budgies (same customers, different price point) or move up to conures (higher price point, same facility type).
+Avoid spreading too thin across unrelated species that require different care protocols.

 Build Waiting Lists